pi-top/pi-topd/README.md

 These files are shared by multiple components in pi-top device management. `python3-pt-common` installs these files to `/usr/lib/python3/dist-packages/`, where they can be imported and used by the components that require them.

 ##### ptdm_*
-These Python modules are used by pt-device-manager.
+These Python modules are used by pi-topd.

 #### Directory: `tools`
 ##### pt-brightness, pt-battery
-These Python scripts are pt-device-manager messaging clients.
+These Python scripts are pi-topd messaging clients.
 They send messages to the device management service to adjust the screen settings or query the battery status on a pi-top device.

 ##### pt-i2s
-Used by pt-device-manager to switch I2S on/off on the Raspberry Pi, specifically when targeting pi-topSPEAKER/pi-topPULSE.
+Used by pi-topd to switch I2S on/off on the Raspberry Pi, specifically when targeting pi-topSPEAKER/pi-topPULSE.
 This is **only** used in conjunction with pi-topHUB v1, as I2S is handled automatically on pi-topHUB v2.
 To configure for I2S, a custom `asound.conf` file is used to enable mixing multiple audio sources.
 As well as this, some settings in `/boot/config.txt` are altered:

 * `dtoverlay=hifiberry-dac` - enables I2S audio on subsequent boots
 * `#dtparam=audio=on` - disables default sound driver